 At the Law Offices of Michael Bartolic, we have successfully represented clients in all aspects of ERISA claims and ERISA litigation.
 Our legal team fights tirelessly to help employees and beneficiaries get the full and fair benefits that they deserve.

 To schedule a free, fully private review of your ERISA claim, please do not hesitate to contact us today by calling (312) 635-1600.
-With an office in Chicago, we handle ERISA claims throughout the region, including in Aurora, Naperville, Joliet, Evanston, Oak Park, Oak Lawn, and Arlington Heights.
+With an office in Chicago, we handle ERISA claims throughout the region, including in Aurora, Naperville, Joliet, Evanston, Oak Brook, and Glencoe.

 We’d like to learn about your life and how we can help you to make it better